yahoo/elide-doc/pages/guide/v5/02-data-model.md

 ---------------------

-Elide generates its API entirely based on the concept of **Data Models**.
+Elide generates its API entirely based on the concept of **data models**.
 Data models are JVM classes that represent both a concept to your application and also the _schema_ of an exposed web service endpoint.
 Data models are intended to be a _view_ on top of the [data store](/pages/guide/v{{ page.version }}/06-datatstores.html) or the set of data stores which support your Elide-based service.

 All Elide models have an identifier field that identifies a unique instance of the model.
 Models are also composed of optional attributes and relationships.
 Attribute are properties of the model.
 Relationships are simply links to other related Elide models.
 Annotations are used to declare that a class is an Elide model, that a relationship exists between two models, to denote which field is the identifier field, and to [secure the model](/pages/guide/v{{ page.version }}/03-security.html).